jasterling/conduit-documentation/tableau-server-connect.md

 **Step 3**: Click the "Sign In" button

 ## Congratulations.
-You have connected to a Conduit connector with Tableau.
+You have connected to a Conduit connector with Tableau Server.